-Just 25 years ago, Koh Samui was a sleepy backwater, 310 miles south of Bangkok in the Gulf of Thailand, where inhabitants made a living from fishing and coconut farming.
-What a difference a couple of decades make.
-Thailand's third-largest island (koh actually means "island" in Thai, and many locals leave it off of the name) was "discovered" in the late 1980's by the backpacker crowd, who spread the word about its white-sand beaches and clear waters.
-Budget lodgings replaced beach shacks, and luxury resorts, tourist operators and souvenir hawkers soon followed.
+Just 25 years ago, Koh Samui -- located 310 miles south of Bangkok in the Gulf of Thailand -- was a sleepy backwater where inhabitants made a living from fishing and coconut farming.
+What a difference a couple of decades make!
+Thailand's third-largest island (koh actually means "island" in Thai, and many locals leave it off of the name) was "discovered" in the late 1980s by the backpacker crowd, who spread the word about its white-sand beaches and clear waters.
+Budget lodgings quickly replaced beach shacks, and luxury resorts, tourist operators and souvenir hawkers soon followed.

 The port at Nathon consists of three piers, so be sure to note a landmark at the foot of your pier so you're not watching the day's final tender sail away from the wrong one.
 Once off the pier, you're in the center of town, with all the basic services you'll need.

 There is no cruise terminal at Nathon, but as you exit the pier, the harbor road offers up a Coffee Island that will provide both caffeine and free Wi-Fi fixes.
-Head to the right along the harbor (Chonwithi Road) for a 7-Eleven (with a mailbox), an Internet facility and a bank ATM; keep going for three blocks, and you'll hit a beach -- though not the cleanest, due to all the nearby marine traffic.
+Head to the right along the harbor (Chonwithi Road) for a 7-Eleven (with a mailbox), an internet facility and an ATM; keep going for three blocks and you'll hit a beach -- though it's not the cleanest, due to all the nearby marine traffic.

-If you go straight ahead from the center pier, there will be a pharmacy in the first block (left side).
-The second street inland from the harbor has old wooden shophouses (the best ones are to the right); peek inside, and you'll see ancestral photos hanging in places of honor.
-The third street in from the harbor is the main commercial street, Thawi Ratchaphakdi Road, with multiple banks, a Watson's pharmacy, restaurants, shops and Thai massage spots.
+If you go straight ahead from the center pier, there will be a pharmacy in the first block (left side) and a French bakery and Irish pub where the road deadends.
+The second street inland from the harbor has old wooden shop houses (the best ones are to the right); peek inside, and you'll see ancestral photos hanging in places of honor.
+The third street in from the harbor is the main commercial street, Thawi Ratchaphakdi Road, which has multiple banks, a Watson's pharmacy, restaurants, shops and Thai massage spots.
 There are also shops selling all sorts of Thai products, including clothing, shoes, T-shirts, woven bags and souvenirs.
 There's even a fascinating storefront featuring temple offerings.
-Going right on Thawi Ratchaphakdi Road, you'll also find a covered food market, which is most lively in the morning, and the gateway to an interesting little Hainanese temple, both on the far side of the street.
+Going right on Thawi Ratchaphakdi Road, you'll also find a covered food market, which is most lively in the morning, and the gateway to an interesting little Hainanese temple; both are on the far side of the street.

-On Foot: All of Nathon town is walkable from the pier, but to see the island's renowned beaches and other attractions, you'll need transportation.
+On Foot: All of Nathon town is walkable from the pier, but to see the island's best beaches and other attractions, you'll need transportation.